 Click “Choose File” and navigate to the new version of the document within the file finder.
 Once you’ve selected the new version of the document, click the “OK” button in the pop-up window.
 You will see that under the “Version” column of the document upload section, the number has changed from 0.01 to 0.02, to indicate that multiple versions of that document exist within that document entry.

 Viewing a Document’s “History” (i.e.: Past Versions)

 To view a document’s history to see all versions of an uploaded document, navigate to any page in the Smartform that contains a document upload section.
 First, click “Update” next to the document whose history you wish to view.
-Then, in the pop-up window, click the small clock icon next to the file’s name in question #3.
-This will open another pop-up window where you can view all versions of that document that have been uploaded.
+Then, in the pop-up window, click the three dots to the right of the file’s name in question #3.
+Select “View history” in the drop down menu.
+This will cause another window to appear that will list all versions of a document in reverse chronological order (newest ones first).

 Often during IRB review, a reviewer may upload a revised version of a document during their review, and may instruct you to download that revised version to make further edits.
 This is common with consent forms in particular.

 To download the most recent version of a document, navigate to any Smartform page with a document upload section, locate the document you wish to download, and click “Update.”
-In the pop-up window, click the hyperlinked file name under question #3.
+In the pop-up window, click the hyperlinked file name under question #3, or click the three dots to the right of the file name and select “Download copy” from the drop down menu.
 This will open a dialogue on your computer prompting you to open or save the document.